danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.changeAuthorizationSettings.html" name="account.changeAuthorizationSettings">Change authorization settings: account.changeAuthorizationSettings</a>

-* <a href="messages.setDefaultReaction.html" name="messages.setDefaultReaction">Change default emoji reaction to use in the quick reaction menu: the value is synced across devices and can be fetched using help.getAppConfig, reactions_default field: messages.setDefaultReaction</a>
+* <a href="messages.setDefaultReaction.html" name="messages.setDefaultReaction">Change default emoji reaction to use in the quick reaction menu: the value is synced across devices and can be fetched using help.getConfig, reactions_default field: messages.setDefaultReaction</a>

 * <a href="phone.toggleGroupCallSettings.html" name="phone.toggleGroupCallSettings">Change group call settings: phone.toggleGroupCallSettings</a>